 Bowl and Doily spiders are often found outdoors but sometimes venture inside to seek prey or escape the weather.

-Outside, they make webs between rocks, woodpiles, plants, or other suitable surfaces.
-Indoors can be found near windows where there is a good source of moisture for their prey to enter through.
+They make webs between rocks, woodpiles, plants, or other suitable surfaces outside.
+Indoors can be found near windows with a good source of moisture for their prey to enter through.

-Females usually do not exceed more than 10mm in body length; males rarely exceed 8 mm in body length.
+Females usually do not exceed 10mm in body length; males rarely exceed 8 mm in body length.

 16. Common House Spider